adampawelczyk/ctf-writeups/thm/pickle-rick/README.md

 -rwxrwxrwx 1 root root   13 Feb 10  2019 second ingredients
 ```

-Again, using `strings` we can get the second ingredient:
+The second ingredient can also be obtained using the `strings` command:

 ```bash
 strings /home/rick/second\ ingredients
 ```

 ## Privilege Escalation

-While exploring the file system, I noticed a `/root` directory.
-Attempting to access this directory results in a **Permission Denied** since the current user does not have access to this directory.
+While exploring the file system, a `/root` directory was found.
+Attempting to access this directory resulted in **Permission Denied**, as the current user does not have the required access.
+Since the final ingredient might be located there, privilege escalation was attempted to gain access.

-The final ingredient could be in this directory, so let's see if we can escalate our privileges.

-#### Checking Sudo Permissions
+### Checking Sudo Permissions

-We can check whether the current user has any `sudo` rights by running:
+It can be checked whether the current user has any `sudo` rights by running:

 ```bash
 sudo -l
 ```

 The result:

 ```bash
 Matching Defaults entries for www-data on ip-10-10-77-26:
     env_reset, mail_badpass, secure_path=/usr/local/sbin\:/usr/local/bin\:/usr/sbin\:/usr/bin\:/sbin\:/bin\:/snap/bin